mfelleisen/Santorini/Code/README.md

 - [X] best-of N run in referee, instead of a single run
 - [ ] tournament for P players and O observers
-      [X] DESIGN FLAW: player must consume the strategy itself [X] DESIGN FLAW: a strategy module must export a strategy, no funny names;
+      [X] DESIGN FLAW: player must consume the strategy itself [ ] turns out, this is a mistake but it's quite an undo because what I want is configure the same mechanical player with different strategies and then load those dynamically [X] DESIGN FLAW: a strategy module must export a strategy, no funny names;
       	  otherwiseit can't be loaded dynamically
 - [ ] distributed version